mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Could you say a little more about that?

 **Katagiri**: Well that is, changing: function of change, stream of change, broadly speaking.
-So we analyze that function of change, dividing it into several things.
+We analyze that function of change, dividing it into several things.
 Again, [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti) – but these are just categories.
 So that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
 That means appearing, disappearing.

-**Same person**: Could you develop a specific example, of, just, something in everyday life that comes up and where...
+**Same person**: Could you develop a specific example, of something in everyday life that comes up and where...

 **Katagiri**: Well, we always do it.
 Something happens.

-##### 54:10

 For instance...
 Well, here is a good example, okay?

 When I was at [Eiheiji](glossary#eiheiji) monastery, we had a big earthquake.
-It was evening of the day on which we performed the memorial service for [Dogen](glossary#dogen)'s death.
+It was evening of the day on which we performed the memorial service for [Dogen](glossary#dogen)’s death.
 That is 5:00 pm.
-And then, right after the service ... all the monks are about the leave the [zendo](glossary#zendo), and several people in the end of the line stepped out from the zendo, and then the earthquake happened.
-Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that's all.
+And then, right after the service, all the monks are about to leave the [zendo](glossary#zendo), and several people in the end of the line stepped out from the zendo, and then the earthquake happened.
+Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that’s all.
 No damage.

 But here is a very good example.
-One of my friends that day was on vacation, a day off for him.
+One of my friends was on vacation that day, a day off for him.
 So he took a day off, and went to Fukui City.
-It's a little far from [Eiheiji](glossary#eiheiji) monastery, ... now it's pretty quick, but at that time it took about 70 minutes from Eiheiji monastery to Fukui city.
-So, he went there, and, I don't know what he did, but anyway he went.
+It’s a little far from [Eiheiji](glossary#eiheiji) monastery ... now it’s pretty quick, but at that time it took about 70 minutes from Eiheiji monastery to Fukui city.
+So, he went there, and, I don’t know what he did, but anyway he went.
 He told me he wanted to see a movie at that time.
-But he thought, "Oh, tonight, is the memorial service.
-This is the particular day of performing the memorial service for [Dogen](glossary#dogen)'s death.
-Let's go back."
+But he thought, “Oh, tonight, is the memorial service.
+This is the particular day of performing the memorial service for [Dogen](glossary#dogen)’s death.
+Let’s go back.”
 So he returned.
 And then at that time, the whole movie theater completely crashed; everybody died.
 Because there were several tiers – no posts.
-If you have a big earthquake, exactly, "boom".
-All the people completely died; but he was saved.
-(The earthquake killed 3,769 people.
-[Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))
+If you have a big earthquake, exactly, “boom”.
+All the people died; but he was saved.
+(Transcriber’s Note: The earthquake killed 3,769 people.
+See [Wikipedia: 1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*

-One more person was on the train from Fukui City to [Eiheiji](glossary#eiheiji) monastery.
-Because he thought also, "Oh, today is the particular day of performing a memorial service for [Dogen](glossary#dogen).
-So let's go back."
-So he was also in the city, and also he wanted to see the movie, but he was at that time right in the middle of the trip.
+One more person was on the train from Fukui City to [Eiheiji](glossary#eiheiji) monastery, because he thought also, “Oh, today is the particular day of performing a memorial service for [Dogen](glossary#dogen).
+So let’s go back.”
+He was also in the city, and also he wanted to see the movie, but he was at that time right in the middle of the trip.
 And then, the train completely tipped off [the track].
 But he survived.
 Do you understand?
 This is a very good example.

 **Same person**: Okay, how do these two terms then relate to [karma](glossary#karma)?

-**Katagiri**: I don't know.
-I don't know. *[Some laughter.]*
+**Katagiri**: I don’t know.
+I don’t know. *[There is some laughter.]*

 That is [karma](glossary#karma), maybe past life.
 Well, you can envision past life, and also, his karma in the past might be good.
 He planted good karma in the past.
-That's why he wanted to see the movie, but he thought, "Oh, no, let's go back to [Eiheiji](glossary#eiheiji) monastery."
+That’s why he wanted to see the movie, but he thought, “Oh, no, let’s go back to [Eiheiji](glossary#eiheiji) monastery.”
 So that is pretty good karma.
 From where that good sense comes – maybe from a past life.

-**Same person**: So the [karma](glossary#karma) in life influences how strong...
+**Same person**: So the [karma](glossary#karma) in life influences how strong these forces...

 **Katagiri**: Sure.
 In many ways.

-But only if the conditions, times, opportunities are ripe and conditions arranged. *[unintelligible]* That's why [Dogen](glossary#dogen)'s memorial day, his day off – all set up.
-And then, [karma](glossary#karma) starts work.
+But only if the times and opportunities are ripe and conditions arranged.
+[Dogen](glossary#dogen)’s memorial day and his day off are set up, and then, [karma](glossary#karma) starts [to] work.
 Which would you like?
-You want to go to movie, or you want go to [Eiheiji](glossary#eiheiji) monastery?
+You want to go to a movie, or you want go to [Eiheiji](glossary#eiheiji) monastery?

 ##### 1:00:06

  **Same person**: How then are those conditions separate from the body, if [karma](glossary#karma) is involved?
-I mean, things don't happen randomly.
+I mean, things don’t happen randomly.

 **Katagiri**: How [karma](glossary#karma)...
 What is your question?

-**Same person**: When you talk about conditioned elements and ... not relating to the truth or the mind?
+**Same person**: Well, you talked about conditioned elements ... not relating to the truth or the mind?
 Did you say that?
 Well how is that so, if... ?

 **Katagiri**: Well, conditioned elements are very broad.
 Past, present, future.
 So, conditioned elements [are] associated with [karma](glossary#karma).

-**Same person**: But isn't that associated with mind?
+**Same person**: But isn’t that associated with mind?

 **Katagiri**: No. Because that [karma](glossary#karma) is completely beyond good or bad, right and wrong.
-If you judge the karma – it's good, it's bad – that is the mind associated with karma.
+If you judge the karma – it’s good, it’s bad – that is the mind associated with karma.
 But karma is just karma.
 That is a conditioned element.

-That's why something happens.
-Rock, [Gensha Shibi](glossary#gensha-shibi)'s toes; something happens.
-But I don't know; you cannot say it is bad, or it is good.
-Why can you do this?
-Well, we don't know.
-For instance if you walk on a bridge, and the bridge immediately crashes, and you die.
-Why is it you have to die?
+That’s why something happens.
+Rock, [Gensha Shibi](glossary#gensha-shibi)’s toes; something happens.
+But I don’t know; you cannot say it is bad, or it is good.
+Why can’t you do this?
+Well, we don’t know.
+For instance, if you walk on a bridge, and the bridge immediately crashes, and you die: why is it you have to die?
 No one knows.

 Well, that is a good example.
 Someone dies in that way, and that is conditioned elements, always.
-That is completely and good and bad – that is a matter of the mind.
+Good and bad – that is a matter of the mind.
 So whether it is associated with [karma](glossary#karma), or not associated – completely beyond.
 Just conditioned elements.
 But anyway, conditioned elements are related with the past, present, future.
 That is conditioned elements.

 Philosophically speaking, that is interdependent co-production.

 ##### 1:02:55

 **Same person**: Well then, we can still see the instant without attaching to it and learning from that?
-Because, perhaps if he'd have noticed the rock an instant before, he wouldn't have bumped his toe on it.
+Because, perhaps if he’d have noticed the rock an instant before, he wouldn’t have bumped his toe on it.

 **Katagiri**: Hmm?

-**Same person**: [Gensha](glossary#gensha-shibi) had noticed a rock.
+**Same person**: [Gensha](glossary#gensha-shibi) had noticed the rock...

-**Katagiri**: I don't know.
+**Katagiri**: I don’t know.
 Maybe so.

-**Same person**: Well I'm saying maybe he would have noticed the rock.
+**Same person**: Well I’m saying maybe he would have noticed the rock.
 Can we look at that and see that, or is that attaching to it?

 **Katagiri**: That is already the process of your mind, which is working.
 The rock and his toes completely are beings, as they really are.
 From moment to moment, completely beyond, prior to function of the mind, consciousness.
 Toes, and his body, and rock – just there.

-If his mind is working before he struck his toes, maybe he wouldn't have such an event.
+If his mind was working before he struck his toes, maybe he wouldn’t have such an event.
 But already here, something.
 That means, rock as a being, beyond function of human mind.

 But how do they associate with each other?
-We don't know.
+We don’t know.
 Because between the two, something connected.

 That connection is not something that happens right now.
-It's really connected with the past, and future.
-And that's why it's broad.
+It’s really connected with the past, and future.
+That’s why it’s broad.

-That's why if you don't pay careful attention to your life, well, many things come up.
-That's why all we have to do is, to use perfectly, with our best, fitting into object.
+That’s why if you don’t pay careful attention to your life, well, many things come up.
+That’s why all we have to do is, to use perfectly, with our best, fitting into the object.
 [Zazen](glossary#zazen), if we want to do zazen.
 And become one.

-And then after that – well, *[unintelligible]* mind associates and attaches.
+And then after that – well, mind associates and attaches.

 So, according to my talk yesterday, we are always seeing before zazen and after zazen.
-We miss the middle; that is real zazen.
-But we always understand zazen before zazen and after zazen.
-Or you before zazen, you after zazen.
+We miss the middle, that is real zazen.
+We always understand zazen before zazen and after zazen, or you before zazen, you after zazen.
 We always look and check; analyze [ourself].
-But we miss, the most important zazen and practice is the middle.
+But we miss the most important zazen and practice [in] the middle.
 Is that clear?

 **Same person**: Mmm-hmm.

 ##### 1:06:26

 **Question**: [Roshi](glossary#roshi)?
-In [Dogen](glossary#dogen)'s writings, the water reflects the Moon?
-What is the water?
+In [Dogen](glossary#dogen)’s writings, the water reflects the Moon?
+What is the water right now?

-**Katagiri**: Water is, according to [Dogen](glossary#dogen)'s understanding, that is the whole universe.
-That water is occupying a certain space; water is universe.
-When the water becomes one with moon, when the water reflects the moon, at that time, water is not water, water is the whole universe.
+**Katagiri**: Water is, according to [Dogen](glossary#dogen)’s understanding, that is the whole universe.
+That water is occupying a certain space; water is the universe.
+When the water becomes one with the moon, when the water reflects the moon, at that time, water is not water, water is the whole universe.
 At that time, there is no combination of water and moon.

 So, if you see the water, immediately there is the moon.
-But that moon doesn't appear.
-That's why [Dogen Zenji](glossary#dogen) says, "When one is bright, the other one is dark."
-That means that water appears.
+But that moon doesn’t appear.
+That’s why [Dogen Zenji](glossary#dogen) says, “When one is bright, the other one is dark.”
+That means water appears.
 That water is really the blooming of the universe.
-Not water; universe.
+Not water; the universe.

-The universe includes moon, water, tree, birds; that is the real meaning of the water's life.
+The universe includes moon, water, tree, birds; that is the real meaning of the water’s life.

 ##### 1:08:19